-Start the water maker using its control located on its panel.
+Start the water maker using its control located on its panel or using its remote control (in the passageway of the port float).

-Check the level of fresh water in the tanks when the watermaker is working.
+Check the level of fresh water in the tank when the watermaker is working.
+Regularly clean the different system filters.